VedantMadane/vedantmadane.github.io/_posts/2021-07-31-what-is-here.md

 In this way, we build features from our text data using the bag-of-words, as well as the bag-of-n-grams representation.
 This allowed us to gain insights from the Mahābhārata, summarize any given page of the text, classify any page into a category of topics- main war narrative, philosophy and side-quests.
 Then we plotted the change of sentiment from page-to-page by having the progress from 0% to 100% on the X-axis and the sentiment score from -1 (negative sentiment) to +1 (positive sentiment) on the Y-axis.
 We also plotted word clouds to garner information of the relative importance of the people mentioned in the Mahabhārata, and how their position changes with changing circumstances from Parva to Parva.

+Click below to access the interactive project page:
 [![Click here to go to the project page](https://user-images.githubusercontent.com/6527493/127737965-60049c6c-6ae7-4467-b36b-675b9777bb35.png)](https://vedantmadane.github.io/maha/poster)